[Minor revision–posted 10/31/23 (replaces 12/22/15 edition)]

 OP 76.04: Flying Flags

-REVIEW: This OP will be reviewed in September of every fourth year by the Chief of Police with substantive revisions forwarded through the Chief Compliance and Security Officer to the President.
+REVIEW: This OP will be reviewed in September of every fourth year by the Chief of Police with substantive revisions forwarded through the Senior Vice President for Administration & Finance and Chief Financial Officer.

 1. The United States flag, the state flag of Texas, and the Texas Tech University flag will be displayed at Memorial Circle of the Texas Tech University campus, twenty-four hours daily, seven days a week.
 Each flag will be the type designated as an “all weather” flag made of nylon or polyester material.

 Flags on display at other campus facilities will normally be flown from 7:30 a.m. until 5:30 p.m. unless the facility meets the standards for twenty-four hour display.